 How much time and effort is required to be a condo Board member?

 When you are elected to our volunteer condo Board (elections occur at our Annual General Meeting), your term commitment is 2 years.
 The Board meets usually once a month, during the third week of the month, in person or via Zoom, in the early evening for 1 to 2 hours.
 In between meetings, depending on the role you take on, there may be some things to attend to as your own timetable permits.

 Our condo Board is a team.
 No one person needs to be able to do everything.
 Would you be interested in producing a monthly electronic newsletter to help keep people informed?
 Are you experienced at reading and analyzing financial statements?
 Do you have a particular interest in aesthetics and/or maintenance issues?

-Please consider doing your part to contribute to the management of our shared property that we own together!
-You can inform us of your willingness to consider serving by writing to the Board via Box 41 or email to HPM.
+Please consider doing your part to contribute to the management of this property that we own together!
+You can inform us of your willingness to consider serving by writing to the Board via Box 41 or ChanticleerBoard@gmail.com.
 We will follow up with you to discuss options and answer any questions you may have.